 Our shoes are made using the Stitchdown construction, unique in the fact that instead of the upper leather turning underneath the insole like more common constructions, the Stitchdown turns outwards and is stitched directly to the mid-sole.
-The advantages of this are a durable construction which is easy to repair, and also flexibility, increasing the comfort of the shoes.
+The advantages of this are a durable construction which is easy to repair, and also flexible, increasing the comfort of the shoes.
 The stitchdown is one of the most labour intensive shoe constructions to manufacture.

 Our prices reflect the high level of craftsmanship and expertise that go into our products, and the premium materials we use throughout to ensure the best lasting comfort and durability of all of our products.
 We want our shoes to last as long as possible after all the hard work that's gone into them, but because you are buying direct from the factory through our website, you benefit from factory direct prices, so you're actually paying less than you would for comparable quality elsewhere.
 That's because with us, you're paying for the product, not the marketing.